FEUP-MEIC-DS-2023-1MEIC08/VAXPRED/docs/development.md

 ## Architecture and design

-This deployment diagram represents the selected technologies by the team/imposed by the client and how they interact with eachother:
+This deployment diagram represents the selected technologies by the team/imposed by the client and how they interact with each other:

 ![deployment_diagram](https://github.com/FEUP-MEIC-DS-2023-1MEIC08/VAXPRED/blob/po/docs/deployment_diagram.drawio.png)

-Be clear about what is the current architecture/design and what is the one you envision in the future, in case they are different.
-Identify main risks and justify the most important choices to show the soundness of the architecture and design that you have implemented or plan to implement.

 ## Technology